-All fires must de distinguished at the end of a session.

-water must always be available to extinguish the fire.

-There must be no smoke or steam left.

-Large remains of wood must be separated.
+- All fires must de distinguished at the end of a session. - Water must always be available to extinguish the fire. - There must be no smoke or steam left. - Large remains of wood must be separated.

 Preferably, the fire should be put out once the fire has burned down to ash.
 When extinguishing the fire, the Forest School leader or allocated adult will use the container of water (part of the fire kit) to gradually pour water onto the fire, controlling the smoke levels by letting it burn down before adding some more water.
 Using a long stick the ash/water can be stirred to ensure all of the fire is put out.
 Children must still be reminded that the fire pit and the ash is very hot and the fire rules still apply.
-Once the water and ash are cool and there is no smoke or steam left, the ash and water can be removed from the fire pit.
-All of the fire safety equipment must be put away in the 'health and safety toolbox'.
+Once the water and ash are cool and there is no smoke or steam left, the fire pit can then be left unattended.
+All of the fire safety equipment must be put away in the 'health and safety toolbox.